Psyllium Husk Pudding

 Step 7

-I would recommend putting the glasses in the fridge for a few hours, the pudding will become even firmer and denser, but it is good anyway.
+I recommend chilling the glasses in the fridge for a few hours; the pudding will firm up further, but it's delicious regardless of how long you wait.

 Psyllium Husk Pudding - Step 7